Amukayoung/An-Interactive-Bar-Chart-with-D3JS/README.md

-# Bar Chart with D3js
+# Bar Chart with D3 a JavaScript library

 ## Task
 This is a bar chart I developed using a JavaScript Visualization Library called D3Js.
 It's an amazing data visualization tool with your imagination as your limit